Over 4000 people have had their primary vaccinations through the Alstonville Clinic.

 How is COVID19 spread?

 COVID19 is spread from an infected person to another person.
 The virus is carried by ‘droplets’, or moisture, which a person expels into the air when they cough or is carried on their hands after they have touched their mouth or nose.
-The virus can live for a long time on surfaces that an infected person has touched – like tables, cutlery, door handles.
-A cough can spread the virus through the air about 1.5 metres.
+COVID19 can also be spread through the air if breathed out by an infected person.

 What are the symptoms?
 How severe are they?